St. Luke's Lutheran Church - Putnam Valley, NY

 (In-person and online via Facebook)

-Our Sunday Services are also available and streamed on our Facebook page - with a live stream of our Live in-person service at 9:30 a.m.
+Our Sunday Services are held live in the sanctuary and are also available and streamed on our Facebook page - with a live stream of our Live in-person service at 9:30 a.m.

 The Order of Worship can be found on our Sunday Service Bulletin tab; gifts

-, tithes and donations can be made easily and securely by clicking the Online Giving tab above or by clicking the "Shop Now" button at the top of the Facebook page.
+, tithes and donations can be made easily and securely by clicking the Online Giving bullon.

 Picture